liberland/Constitution/CONTRIBUTING.md

 ## Removing a line

-If you'd like to remove a line, delete it but don't update the numbering of any of the other lines.
-This will be fixed in the end.
-For now, we want to keep your change restricted to the line you're changing.
+If you'd like to remove a line, keep the numbering and replace the text of the line with the word "REMOVED".
+This is so you don't have to change the numbering of any other item.
 Make sure you fix any references to the item you deleted.

 ## Submit an issue